ataraxao/drex/introduction.md

 - **Statutory transfers / divorce outcomes:** uncertainty is dominated by **recipient-side leverage**.
 The payout is mediated by litigation dynamics, fact patterns, and a judge’s discretionary equity lens.
 The Funding Party cannot pre-commit to a deterministic outcome, and the Recipient Party cannot reliably price expected value without an adversarial process.
 The “signal” is noisy and dispute-driven.

 - **Monthly allowance:** uncertainty is dominated by **funding-side leverage**.
 The funder can stop, reduce, delay, or renegotiate at will.
 Even if sincere, the counterparty cannot verify durability or enforceability **ex ante**.
-The “signal” is cheap to mimic, easy to reverse, and therefore weak as a commitment instrument.
+The “signal” is cheap to mimic, easy to reverse, and therefore weak as a commitment instrument.[^3]

-These are the same problem at opposite ends of the spectrum: excess unilateral leverage prevents a clean price signal from forming.
+These are mirror-image failure modes: excess leverage at either extreme prevents a clean price signal from forming.
+One side’s payoff is too contingent on a third party (court) or on the other party’s ongoing discretion.

+This is a classic hold-up dynamic: when one side can rewrite the payoff after the investment is made, the rational response is under-investment.[^4]

 #### What the CWA is trying to do instead: balance leverage via mechanism